nvoronetskiy/ImGuiColorTextEdit/README.md

 - Has find/replace user interface and API with full undo/redo.
 - Find has options for whole word and/or case-sensitive searches.
 - Has Marker API to specify lines and/or line numbers to highlight and optional show tooltips (see [example](docs/markers.md)).
-- Has optional scrollbar minimap to render cursor/selection and marker locations.
+- Has optional scrollbar minimap to render cursor, selection and marker locations.
 - Provides middle-mouse pan and scroll functions like CAD programs and browsers.
 - Has API to decorate each line (useful for debuggers and IDEs) (see [example](docs/lineDecorator.md)).
 - Provides optional and customizable line number or text right click context menus  (see [example](docs/contextMenus.md))